WHAT IS TEMPERATURE?

 WATER'S SPECIAL PROPERTIES?

 Water has very high freezing and boiling points compared to other similar molecules.
-Likewise, the heat required to melt or evaporate water is higher than for similar sized molecules.
+Likewise, the heat required to melt or evaporate water is higher than similar sized molecules.
 As a result, at Earth’s temperatures, water is present as a liquid, but also as a gas (water vapor) and as a solid (ice).
 Also, Earth doesn’t experience huge and rapid changes in temperature.
 Our planet is sometimes called the “goldilocks” planet – not too hot for all the water to evaporate away and not too cold for all the water to freeze.

 WHY CARE ABOUT TEMPERATURE?

 Since many aquatic organisms are cold-blooded, their metabolism speeds up and slows down with the animal's surrounding temperature.
 Not all organisms thrive at the same temperature because they have adapted to their optimal temperatures.
-Extreme changes in temperature affect how well fish can eat, reproduce, and even breathe - as temperature will change levels of Dissolved Oxygen.
+Extreme changes in temperature affect how well fish can eat, reproduce, and even breathe - as temperature will change levels of dissolved oxygen.

 Many chemical and biological reactions have optimal temperature ranges.
 Water quality criteria attempt to bracket appropriate temperatures to protect “cold water” fish and “warm water” fish.
 Most temperature related water quality problems come from water that has gotten too warm.
 Increased temperatures may result from hot discharges from industry and increased exposure to the sun from loss of shading or river beds that become more shallow and wider.
 Increased air temperatures predicted from global climate change will also result in higher water temperatures.